 Key Actions: Clears Liver Heat, Subdues Yang, Nourishes Yin, Cools the Liver, Calms Shen, Stops Tremors.

 Medicinal Uses: Painful swollen eyes, glaucoma, cataracts, conjunctivitis, night blindness, headaches, red eyes, dizziness, acid reflux, anxiety, arthritis.

 Caution: Non-toxic, but use with care if suffering from indigestion due to lack of stomach acid.

-History/Folklore: Abalone shells are not used in Western European herbology.
+History/Folklore: Abalone shells are not used in Western herbology.
 They have been used by Traditional Chinese Medicine as a medicine and by Native Americans as sacred containers used for holding sage and other sacred herbs for smudging an environment.

 The Chinese name, “Shi Jue Ming,” derives from the shells ability to treat eye diseases (“ming” means “bright”) and the designation “shi” helps define the substance as a mineral and clearly identifying it as different from cassia seeds (Cassia obtusifolia /Jue Ming Zi).
 Like abalone shell, cassia seeds are often called “Jue Ming” for short, as they too can help treat eye conditions caused by Liver Heat.
 The herbs are otherwise entirely different.